 The abstract concept of class relations defined with respect to the concept of exploitation generates a simple polarized concept of class structure: capitalists and workers in capitalism.
 In the shmoo story there were only two classes.
 Now, the world seems much more complex than this.
-If we want the concept of class to And there are other complexities: people have careers in which they move across class locations.
+If we want the concept of class to be useful in concretely analyzing real societies we somehow have to figure out how to deal with locations within the class structure which do not seem to fit into a polarized map: how should we deal with managers, foremen, professors, doctors?
+And there are other kinds of complexities too: people have careers in which they move across class locations.
 People live in families in which different members may have jobs in different class locations.
 Workers can own stock.
 So what should we do?
 These complexities have different conceptual statuses:

-- The problem of the middle class is basically a problem in defining the locations within a class structure. - the problem of families concerns the units of analysis that fill locations within class structures - the problem of careers concerns temporality of class locations in a double sense: the relation of individuals to locations over time and the temporal character of locations themselves - the problem of stock ownership concerns the relationship between asset-ownership and job-structures as bases for class locations.
+- The problem of the middle class is basically a problem in defining the locations within a class structure. - the problem of families concerns the units of analysis that fill locations within class structures - the problem of careers concerns temporality of class locations in a double sense: the relation of individuals to locations over time and the temporal character of locations themselves - the problem of stock ownership concerns the relationship between asset-ownership and job-structures as bases for class locations. - The problem of the emergence of new kinds of locations within a class structure that suggest the previous understanding of locations was incomplete

-Overall these can really be thought of as two sorts of complexities: (1) complexities in the ways peoples lives are linked to locations in the class structure, and (2) complexities in the nature of the locations to which people's lives are linked.
+Overall these can really be thought of as two sorts of complexities:

+- (1) Complexities in the ways peoples' lives are linked to locations in the class structure. - (2) Complexities in the nature of the locations to which people's lives are linked.

 These are all very interesting issues.
 The readings have discussed some of these in great detail.
 Here we will only be able to briefly survey the issues.
 I will focus mostly on the knotty problem of the "middle class", but we will briefly tough on the others as well.

 Now, there are many ways of coping with complexity in social theory and empirical research.
 One strategy is: keep it simple.
 Perhaps it is best to retain the simple, polarized concept of class relations, and then simply add contingent, somewhat ad hoc empirical complexity in investigating any concrete problem.
 Perhaps it is best to retain the very broad encompassing concept of "the working class", but then add all sorts of other elements in the analysis.
 A second strategy is: create coherent conceptual complexity.
 This involves trying to refine the concept of class relations and class locations in a way that incorporates these complexities within the concept itself.
-This is te strategy I have adopted.
+This is the strategy I have adopted.